Zebediela

-Zebediela is home to the Zebediela Citrus Estate (13785 ha), one of the largest citrus estates in the country.
-Most of the citrus products produced at the estate are exported to the international market; the rest are supplied to local markets.
+Zebediela was home to the Zebediela Citrus Estate (13785 ha), one of the largest citrus estates in the country.
+Most of the citrus products produced at the estate were exported to the international market.

 The dominant language in the area is Northern Sotho.
-The second most commonly spoken native language is 'Sedhebele sa se Moledlane' which is a home language of the Kekana royal family.
+The second most commonly spoken native language is 'Northern Ndebele' which is a home language of the Kekana royal family.
 Minority languages spoken in the area include Afrikaans, Venda, and Tsonga.

 Etymology

 The proper name of the group of villages is Sebetiela, named after a former Ndebele chief of the area.
 However, the association with citrus fruit production led to the use of Zebediela instead.
 It is also known colloquially as "ZB", "Zbee", or Dinamuneng ("place of oranges").

 List of villages

 These are the primary villages which compose Zebedelia: